Amr-Nashaatx/d3101/README.md

-# D3 Planet Zoom Chart
+# D3 Simple visualizations

-A small Vite + D3 demo that plots planets by distance and size.
-The chart includes axes, circles, labels, color/radius scaling, and zoom interaction that rescales the view.
+A small Vite + D3 demos each branch has seperate data and visualiztion. master -> basic zoomable and pannable scatter plot for planets graph -> basic zoomable pannable graph plot with relations with draggable nodes.

 this repo is just for practice.
 Run it locally: